-Experiencing problems when it comes to your home and welfare can have a devastating effect on your life and the lives of your family, our objective is to assist our clients to the best of our ability in resolving those problems as quickly and comprehensively as possible.
+Experiencing problems when it comes to your home and welfare can have a devastating effect on your life and the lives of your family, our housing solicitors assist our clients to the best of their ability in resolving those problems as quickly and comprehensively as possible.

 At Osbornes Law we have one of the largest and most specialised Housing and Social Care legal teams in London.
 The department is made up of some of the most experienced and outstanding housing solicitors in their field who undertake cases involving housing, community care issues and also welfare benefits.